ProjectAdam95/E-Commerce-BackEnd/README.md

 ##  :camera: Gallery
 Below is a preview photo of the website.

-- Click here to view preview video/gif!: ENTER WEBSITE HERE
+- Click here to view preview video/gif!: https://jmp.sh/et35OM98

 You may also download the image/gif for your own reference :D